oddballteam/challenges/address-book-with-rails/README.md

 `nodejs` installed

-to run the API server, `npm install`, `npm start` -- you may need to `npm install sqlite3@latest` if you have errors starting the API
+to run the API server, `rails server -p 3001`.
+You may first need to run `bundle install` or run it with `bundle exec rails server -p 3001`.

 [API docs here](#api)

 ## Getting Started

-3 Frameworks are setup and configured for use already, feel free to also do the challenge in Vuejs or Knockout/Backbone if you can set things up
+3 Frameworks are setup and configured for use already.

 ### React